Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 From a 100 A service.

-NEC 625.42(A) compliant CMS UL 9540 certified ESS Free shipping to your jobsite
+NEC 625.42(A) compliant CMS UL 9540 3rd Ed. certified ESS Free shipping with every MÖTEN charger

-XEYAR Shared DC Bus Architecture
+XEYAR Shared DC-Bus Architecture

 Grid + Battery, not Grid versus Battery.